Official-Wrapper-Online-Plus/Project-Announcement/index.md

 ## Where is the repository of Wrapper Online+?
 Wrapper Online+ is in private github repostory.

-## Will Wrapper Online+ have the html lvm?
+## Will Wrapper Online+ going to add html5 version of lvm?
-Yes, Wrapper Online+ have that to avoid lags while editing a video (Not available in offline version and localhost version)
+Yes, we will add that feature so the lvm won't lag.
+(Not available in offline version and localhost version)